-- Utilize time-tracking software to get the best sense of what your remote team is up to during the workday.
-Depending on the system you use, this platform could even provide intermittent screenshots to show you exactly what an employee had pulled up on his or her screen throughout the day.
-This tool provides invaluable data to you, and it encourages remote employees to stay active and engaged—rather than browse social media!
+- Utilize employee productivity software to get the best sense of what your remote team is up to during the workday.
+Depending on the system you use, this platform could even provide intermittent screenshots to show you exactly which projects are being worked on, and what the status is.
+This tool provides invaluable data to you, and it encourages remote employees to stay active and engaged in company priorities.

-Time-tracking software gives you the quantitative data you need to have productive and effective discussions about time management.
-For example, a remote employee might not realize how much time he or she actually spends on Facebook.
-This software can illuminate that, and you can work together moving forward to increase productivity.
+Employee productivity and monitoring software gives you the quantitative data you need to have effective discussions about time management.
+For example, a remote employee might not realize how much time he or she actually spends on Facebook, or how behind they are on completing tasks.
+This software can illuminate that, and you can work together to increase productivity.

 - Put a premium on video conferences.
 Seeing each other’s faces is the next best thing to meeting in person.

 - Trust your employees, but also utilize time-tracking software.
 It keeps everyone accountable and can help team members feel confident in the hours they put in.